0x00daemon/0x00daemon/README.md

-### Welcome to my Cybersecurity Sanctuary!
+### Welcome to my Github Profile!
-I'm 0x00daemon
-I am an undergraduate student pursuing a degree in cybersecurity.
-My area of interest are malware development, reverse engineering, scripting, and programming.
-I will post interesting projects in the future on this github profile
+I'm 0x00daemon, an undergraduate student with a passion for cybersecurity.
+My areas of expertise include malware development, reverse engineering, scripting, programming, and networking.
+I'm currently pursuing a degree in cybersecurity and am dedicated to exploring the fascinating world of cyber threats and defenses.
+Stay tuned for exciting projects on this GitHub profile!

 <br/>